epsi-rns/travis-jekyll/README.md

-# Jekyll Bulma MD Test Drive
+# Jekyll Bulma MD Test Drive on Travis

 An example of Jekyll site using Bulma Material Design for personal learning purpose.